la2050/challenge/_2021/live/alzheimers-los-angeles.md

   (https://www.alzheimersla.org/the-faces-of-caregiving-2/).
 The proposed LGBTQ+ educational videos will draw on this experience while partnership with SAGE will help to assure appropriateness of content and assist with dissemination.
-Please explain how you will define and measure success for your project.: "The LGBTQ+ project will highlight the personal stories and struggles of five individuals or families coping with Alzheimer's personally or in a loved one.
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: "The LGBTQ+ project will highlight the personal stories and struggles of five individuals or families coping with Alzheimer's personally or in a loved one.
 It will cover the basics of Alzheimer’s; how to advocate for yourself as you navigate insensitive healthcare systems; the importance of completing a Durable Power of Attorney (DPA); and other key aspects of care.
 Short-term success will be measured by ability to achieve project goals:\n     i.\tProduce five LGBTQ+ video profiles and a facilitator guide \n    ii.\tHost facilitated screening events reaching 100 members of the LGBTQ+ community\n    iii.\tReach 1,000 community members through on-line and social media strategies that incorporate portions of the various profiles\nThrough surveys, attendees/viewers will report measurably increased knowledge of Alzheimer’s and of strategies for improving access to healthcare services.\n\nIn the long-term, the project’s goal is to get agreement from three additional local organizations serving the LGBTQ+ communities (possibly the L.A.
 LGBT Center, Triangle Square and L.A.
 Department of Aging) to adopt or promote the videos as a strategy to improve access of their clients to healthcare, thus multiplying the impact of this innovative tool and dramatically expanding our reach and impact."
-Approximately how many people will be directly impacted by this proposal?: '1110' Approximately how many people will be indirectly impacted by this proposal?: '3000' Please describe the broader impact of your proposal.: >- A 2019 University of California study suggests members of the LGBTQ+ community are 29% more likely to suffer from dementia – one in seven reported memory loss and other symptoms of cognitive loss.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '1110' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '3000' Describe how Los Angeles County will be different if your work is successful.: >- A 2019 University of California study suggests members of the LGBTQ+ community are 29% more likely to suffer from dementia – one in seven reported memory loss and other symptoms of cognitive loss.
 It is believed that these higher